 A climbing acquaintance once said something to the effect that when you climb trees you’re forced to overcome all of your fear.
 Placing one’s trust, reliance and life on the integrity of a tree limb and the proper use of one’s equipment, aided by a profound understanding and mindfulness that each individual component is properly suited, well maintained and able to safely perform the specific function/s for which it is intended.
 Even though each piece of equipment may be weight tested and certified to hold somewhere in excess of 4,000 lbs., this will never completely guard against the improper use of gear and unexpected incidents.

-Using the concept of practicing low-and-slow, has helped to build confidence and familiarity with my specific gear configuration, as needed to meet my initial goal of mastering basic ascending and descending skills.
+Using the concept of practicing low-and-slow, has helped to build confidence and familiarity with my specific gear configuration.
+Physical conditioning has also played a significant role in helping to improve my climbing capabilities.
+Like the sloth, I’ll get there when I get there.

 One thing I learned was how to wear a climbing helmet.
 I initially had the front chin straps set too loose and the helmet rode back too far.
 I was made aware of this by a person who sells bicycle helmets and who was kind enough to properly adjust my helmet straps.
 A properly adjusted helmet will protect a person’s forehead and minimize movement.